 For almost 30 years the local Shanghai beer market was dominated by the omnipresent U.B. (友啤) beer brand.
 Its original creator was the Shanghai Union-Brauerei AG, incorporated 1912 by the German company Schwarzkopf & Co from Tsingtau (now Qingdao).
 After the Great War in 1918 a previously minor Norwegian shareholder, Mr. Frithjof Hoehnke, took over the business and renamed it to Aktieselskabet Union Bryggeri or Scandinavian Brewery Co.
 Ltd in English.
 In 1931 the company was once more reorganized under the name of Union Brewery Ltd. and prominent new investors such as the wine & spirits merchants Caldbeck, MacGregor & Co. as well as the famous Sassoon Group joined the enterprise.

-With the new capital raised U.B. immediately contracted the prolific Hungarian art deco architect László Hudec to design a new brewery building.
+With the new capital raised U.B. soon contracted the prolific Hungarian art deco architect László Hudec to design a new brewery building.

-The factory, which still stands today along Suzhou Creek, was completed in May 1933, and boasted being the biggest beer producer in the Far-East containing 11,100 square-meters of plot area and 28,800 square-meters of building area.
+The factory, parts of which still stand today along Suzhou Creek, was opened in 1936 and boasted being the biggest beer producer in the Far-East containing 11,100 square-meters of plot area and 28,800 square-meters of building area.
 Its capacity was claimed to be 1 mil cases per year.

 The booming 1930s beer market and the immense investments of U.B. were not left unnoticed by other major players in the Shanghai business scene, most notably Jardine, Matheson & Co.- one of the oldest and largest trading firms in Asia, and the Sassoon family's biggest rival.
 If flamboyant business tycoon (and owner of multiple hotels across Shanghai incl. the Cathay, now Peace Hotel) Victor Sassoon was getting into the beer market, so had Jardines.
 The company soon constructed its own brewery on Tinghai Road in the Eastern outskirts of Shanghai and production of EWO beer (named after Jardine’s Chinese “Hong” name 怡和) commenced in 1936.